 Policies can often be set on a per-host basis or for groups of hosts, which provides flexibility.
 Some products also permit multiple policies to be configured on a host for multiple environments; this is most helpful for hosts that function in multiple environments, such as a laptop used both within an organization and from external locations.
 Host-based IDPSs also offer whitelist and blacklist capabilities for hosts (e.g., IP addresses of other hosts with which a host might communicate), applications, ports, filenames, and other host characteristics.
-In fact, some products automatically update agents with the latest whitelist and blacklist information, based on reports from other agents of newly detected malicious activity.
+Some host-based IDPS products have built-in support for reputation services, which provide information about the benign or malicious nature of files, domains, IP addresses, and other attributes based on current and past activity.
 Another common feature of host-based IDPSs is customizing each alert, such as specifying which response option should be performed for an alert.